jina-ai/jina/docs/how-to/docker-compose.md

 (docker-compose)=
-# How to deploy with Docker Compose
+# Deploy with Docker Compose

 One of the simplest ways of either prototyping or serving in production is to run your `Flow` with `docker-compose`.